AnthonyTornetta/CustomHTML/README.md

 If a variable was never defined and used in a if tag, it will be the same as null in the if statement Thus to check if a variable is undefined, do <if x="$var" equals y="null">...</if>

-* When I say "spit out" I mean compiles into
+Note: When I say "spit out" I mean compiles into